myles-parfeniuk/data_control/README.md

 {
   fan_speed.set(take_tach_reading()); //set fan speed as result of new reading

-  /*after set is called, pwm's callback function will execute first (it was instantiated first),
+  /*after set is called, pwm's callback function will execute first (it was registered first),
-  * and oled's will execute second (it was instantiated second) */
+  * and oled's will execute second (it was registered second) */

   vTaskDelay(200/portTICK_PERIOD_MS); //delay for 200ms
 }